jmscott/work/rasql/README.md

 ## Synopsis
 	Build a simple REST server by parsing PostgreSQL query files.

-	Both http and ssl are supported, as well as anonymous and basic authentifcation.
+	Both http and ssl are supported, as well as anonymous and basic authentification.

 	Logging is to standard error.
 ## Build and Test in Unix Environment